lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 }

 // Doesn't work!
-let rabbit = new Rabbit('White Rabbit', 10) // Error: this is not defined.
+const rabbit = new Rabbit('White Rabbit', 10) // Error: this is not defined.
 ```

 Whoops!
 We’ve got an error.
 Now we can’t create rabbits.
 What went wrong?